psdgithub/cabin-issues/README.md

 Kubernetes Cabin is a Mobile App for Kubernetes.

-It is currently in private testing.
-Email info at skippbox dot com to get early access.
+It is now available on the App Store for free.

 Use this repository to leave any issues you might face.